TheArturthur/CoppermindScraper/Cosmere/Order of Skybreakers.md

 ### The Second Ideal
   <<Szeth\|Szeth>> training with other Skybreakers
 >“*I swear to seek justice, to let it guide me, until I find a more perfect Ideal.*”
-\-The Second Ideal of the Skybreakers, as chosen by Szeth[15]
+\-The Second Ideal of the Skybreakers, as chosen by Szeth[17]

 Also called the Ideal of Justice, this is a specific oath to seek and administer justice.
+It represents the process of learning which laws serve the people and swearing obedience to the written code of law.
 Once a master chooses to accept someone as a squire, they may swear this Ideal.
 This Ideal gives the squire the ability to breathe in Stormlight and use the Surge of Gravitation.

 ### The Third Ideal
 >“*I swear to follow the will of Dalinar Kholin.
 This is my oath.*”
-\-The Third Ideal of the Skybreakers, as sworn by Szeth[16]
+\-The Third Ideal of the Skybreakers, as sworn by Szeth[18]

 Also called the Ideal of Dedication, this is a specific oath to dedicate oneself to a greater truth, either a code or, sometimes, a person.
+If the code they swear to follow changes after they swear to it, they must follow the changes.
+Nale warned that following people as an Ideal may result in some issues since people are easily subject to change.
+Nonetheless, some Skybreakers choose to follow Nale as their third Ideal.
+Sometimes, a Skybreaker can change their guide and still remain true to their oath.
 A Skybreaker squire must first bond their [[Highspren\|Highspren]] before taking this oath, and it is the minimum oath required before the Surge of Division can be used.
+It must be spoken before a Skybreaker can manifest their highspren as a [[Shardblade\|Shardblade]].
 Swearing this Ideal makes someone a full Skybreaker.
 This oath is the furthest that most Skybreakers ever swear.
-If the code they swear to follow changes after they swear to it, they must follow the changes.
-Nale warned that following people as an Ideal may result in some issues since people are easily subject to change.
-Nonetheless, some Skybreakers choose to follow Nale as their third Ideal.

 ### The Fourth Ideal
 >“*I will cleanse the Shin of their false leaders, so long as Dalinar Kholin agrees.*”
-\-The Fourth Ideal of the Skybreakers, as spoken by Szeth.[16]
+\-A mission to reach the Fourth Ideal, as spoken by Szeth.[18]

 This Ideal is also called the Ideal of Crusade, and requires that a Skybreaker undertake a personal quest and complete it to the satisfaction of their highspren.
-Once completed, the Skybreaker is elevated to the rank of master.
-Masters are able to accept squires.
+A Third Ideal Skybreaker chooses their quest, and reaches the Fourth Ideal only when the quest is completed.
+In addition, the Skybreaker is elevated to the rank of master upon completion of their quest, and becomes able to accept squires.
 Most Skybreakers never make it to this Ideal, and the ones that do can spend decades at the Third Ideal before completing their quest.
+Upon achieving this Ideal, a Skybreaker gains their [[Shardplate\|Shardplate]], which is formed of [[Luckspren\|luckspren]].
+In addition to this, Skybreakers can take squires after they complete the Fourth Ideal and become masters.

 ### The Fifth Ideal
->“*If you progress as a Skybreaker, you will need to become the law.
-To reach your ultimate potential, you must know the truth yourself, rather than relying on the crutch presented by the Third Ideal.
-Be aware of this.*”
-\-Szeth's highspren on the Fifth Ideal[18]
+>“*I am my own agent.
+I make my own choices.
+I. Am.
+THE LAW!*”
+\-The Fifth Ideal of the Skybreakers, as sworn by Szeth[24]

 Called the Ideal of Law, this Ideal requires the Skybreaker to swear an oath that they will become a personification of law and truth.
-Nale is likely the only current Skybreaker to have achieved it, as it has been centuries since anyone mastered the Fifth Ideal.
+Nale and Szeth are likely the only Skybreakers to have achieved it, as it has been centuries since anyone else mastered the Fifth Ideal.
 There is a disagreement among the order on whether this means that the Skybreaker swearing this oath can do anything, as they are an embodiment of the law, or if they need to not break any law to keep their oaths.
 Depending on the Skybreaker's perception of the Ideal, either interpretation could be valid.
 After swearing the Fifth Ideal, a Skybreaker is no longer required to follow the Third Ideal they swore to.

 ## Abilities
   Flying Skybreakers
 >“*The considerable abilities of the Skybreakers for making such amounted to an almost divine skill, for which no specific Surge or spren grants capacity, but however the order came to such an aptitude, the fact of it was real and acknowledged even by their rivals.*”
-\-Words of Radiance, chapter 28, page 3[20]
+\-Words of Radiance, chapter 28, page 3[27]

 The Skybreakers are able use the Surges of **Gravitation** and **Division**.
 The full extent of their powers are so far unknown.
 Like most Knights Radiant, the Skybreakers have squires, though only those of the Fourth Ideal or above can accept them.
 They reportedly had the ability (unrelated to their Surges) to divide the innocent from the guilty that was by some even considered to be an almost divine skill.
 However, they do not have any supernatural abilities in determining a person's guilt, so this appears to be some combination of mundane experience and exaggerations in folklore.